Dean's Automated Sports Card Grading System

 Eye Appeal

-The Eye Appeal score is used to lower the grade of cards with lackluster qualities and assign it a more appropriate grade.
-As with the aforementioned scores, the Eye Appeal score can only lower a card’s grade, not increase it.
+The Eye Appeal Score considers a card’s centering and corner scores as well as the grade assigned to the card by the software.
+This score is used to lower the grade of cards with lackluster qualities and assign a more appropriate grade.
+The Eye Appeal Score can only lower a card’s grade, not increase it.

-3. Cards issued after 1980 are not eligible for a Great Centering Bonus because most already have great centering.
+3. Cards issued after 1980 are not eligible for a Well-Centered Bonus because most already have great centering.

 Vertically OrientedHorizontally Oriented